auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 I like this analogy because an asteroid is a simple idea.
 It's a big rock hurtling through space at high speeds.
 You can see it.
 We've made movies about blowing them up before they hit Earth.
 That would be awesome, but we can't even nuke this huge asteroid.
 The governments can't really deny the asteroid if it's so huge you could see it getting bigger year after year.

+(Yes, this is mostly the plot of the movie _Don't Look Up_, but I thought it before.
+It's a really good metaphor!)

 Hey, do you think the elites of our society would hide information about the asteroid if they knew?

 I imagine most people would want to live their lives to the fullest in the final remaining years.
 People likely wouldn't do the soul crushing work needed to sustain our current pace of life, at least for the elite.
 In 2024 who will be spending the next 10 years studying to get a highly specialized skill right before the world ends?
 Who will work when there is no return?